-I am teaching the MOOC Big Data and Education on EdX, for the third time, starting June 2017!
+I am teaching the MOOC Big Data and Education on EdX, for the third time, running right now!

 My research is at the intersection of Educational Data Mining and Human-Computer Interaction.
 I develop and use methods for mining the data that comes out of the interactions between students and educational software, in order to better understand how students respond to educational software, and how these responses impact their learning.
 I study these issues within intelligent tutors, simulations, MOOCs/online courses, and educational games.

 I study these issues in the context of K-12 formal and informal learning, higher education, the military, and lifelong learning.